lishang-stats/csgc/README.md

 #> -- Fitting a guess DCSBM model --
 #>
 #> i Initializing a population of 20 solutions.
-#> i Generation 1 : best solution with an ICL of -227 and 1 clusters.
+#> i Generation 1 : best solution with an ICL of -229 and 2 clusters.
 #> i Generation 2 : best solution with an ICL of -227 and 1 clusters.
+#> i Generation 3 : best solution with an ICL of -227 and 1 clusters.
 #> -- Final clustering --
 #>
 #> -- Clustering with a DCSBM model 1 clusters and an ICL of -227